nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 **Your answer:**
 the 'data plane' is also I thinkt he compute plane which is what the customer's cloud account holds. it is actually the cloud resources that are providing the storage and the compute, they are managed and owned by the customer. this means that the vendor, databricks and amazon or azure or whoever, is already guaranteeing that the business sensitive data resides in an area totally managed byt he customer, and they have control and ownership for what they are working with. the control plan is where the batch and etl jobs, the cluster management, the notebooks, all of the things that I guess you would consider presentation are living. databricks manages that part, which is quite a bit to abstract away from the ucustomer, how spark and databricks interfaces interact with the cloud computer resources. the outputs are also on the compute plane so data only lives in the control plane as long as it needs to be stored in memory. `note you don't know exactly where the boundary is here`

+so the architecture consists of the cloud infrastructure which could be any of the 3 major providers, aws, google or azure. that is where databricks provisions the nodes, this is part of the data plane, the nodes in the cluster are all built with the components of the databricks runtime which includes thingns like spark and delta lake. that is bundled into the node as software. this is still the data plane. the control plane lives on top of that and is where you interact with databricks. it has notebooks, workspaces, jobs, batch and etl, and dashboards and the like. this is also where you ahve cluster manager, workflow management interfaces.

 ## Differentiate between all-purpose clusters and jobs clusters